Time. Talent. And treasure.

-In January of 2020, Superintendent Matt Davidson approached Pat and Amy about supporting Project IMPACT Phase 3, which is the high school renovation currently underway and scheduled to be completed by August 2021.
-Pre-pandemic, Matt and Pat met at McDonalds down the street from Timothy in Elmhurst for coffee.
-To an outsider, meeting at McDonalds for mid-morning coffee hardly seems like the place to approach a lead donor on a 10 million dollar renovation project.
-But for the Jones’ it not only fit how humble and gracious they are, but it was also a nod to Amy’s 14 year executive career in finance at McDonald's Corporation.
+In January of 2020, Superintendent Matt Davidson approached Pat and Amy about supporting Project IMPACT Phase 3, which is the high school renovation currently underway and scheduled to be completed by August, 2021.
+Pre-pandemic, Matt and Pat met at McDonald’s down the street from Timothy in Elmhurst for coffee.
+To an outsider, meeting at McDonald’s for mid-morning coffee hardly seems like the place to approach a large gift donor on a 10 million dollar renovation project.
+But for the Joneses it not only fit how humble and gracious they are, but it was also a nod to Amy’s 14 year executive career in finance at McDonald’s Corporation.

 Shortly after coffee at Mickey D’s, Pat and Amy joined Matt and Julie Davidson for dinner and shared the amount for the matching gift.